brunogama/executable-spm-package-generator/README.md

 ## Features

 - Creates a Swift executable project with a single command
+- You can add any depebdebcies to your executable so you can test-it like it should.
 - Configures the project with support for the latest Apple platforms:
   - macOS 14.0
   - iOS 17.0